scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 *Availability* - to provide highly available communication that can send traffic over paths with optimal or required characteristics, quickly handle inter-domain link or router failures (both on the last hop or anywhere along the path), and provide continuity in the presence of adversaries.

 *Security* - to introduce a new approach to inter-domain path security that leverages path awareness in combination with a unique trust model.
-The goal is to provide higher levels of trustworthiness in routing information to prevent traffic hijacking, and enable users to decide where their data travels based on routing information that can be unambiguously attributed to an AS, ensuring that packets are only forwarded along authorized path segments.
+The goal is to provide higher levels of trustworthiness in routing information to prevent traffic hijacking, and enable users to decide where their data travels based on routing information that can be unambiguously attributed to an SCION AS, ensuring that packets are only forwarded along authorized path segments.
 A particular use case is to enable geofencing.
 Security properties are further discussed in [](#security-properties).

 *Scalability* - to improve the scalability of the inter-domain control plane and data plane, avoiding existing limitations related to convergence and forwarding table size.
 The advertising of path segments is separated into a beaconing process within each Isolation Domain (ISD) and between ISDs which incurs minimal overhead and resource requirements on routers.

 SCION relies on three main components:

 *PKI* - described in {{I-D.dekater-scion-pki}}.
-To achieve scalability and trust, SCION organizes existing ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
+To achieve scalability and trust, SCION organizes its ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
 All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format {{RFC5280}}.
 The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
 This is the basis of the public key infrastructure used for the authentication of messages used by the SCION Control Plane.

 *Control Plane* - described in this document.
-It performs inter-domain routing by discovering and securely disseminating path information between ASes.
+It performs inter-domain routing by discovering and securely disseminating path information between SCION-enabled ASes.
 The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.

 *Data Plane* - described in {{I-D.dekater-scion-dataplane}}.
 It carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.